PrernaVats19/AURKABC/README.md

-# CPC_LUAD
+# AURKABC
-This repository contains a list of databases used in the study 'Long noncoding RNA TMPO-AS1 upregulates Chromosomal Passenger Complex expression to promote cell proliferation in lung cancer via sponging microRNA let-7b-5p
+This repository contains a list of databases used in the study 'Aurora Kinase Associated ceRNA Network Promotes CD4⁺ T Cell Depletion and Poor Prognosis in Lung Adenocarcinoma'